EthanKatsi/EthanKatsi/README.md

 ## 👨‍💻 About Me

-### I'm a third year Computer Science student at Wilfrid Laurier University from Toronto with a passion for software engineering, web development, app development, entrepreneurship, and UI/UX Design.
+### I'm a third year Computer Science student at Wilfrid Laurier University from Toronto with a passion for app development, web development, UI/UX Design, and entrepreneurship.

 ## 🛠 Tech Stack